UlisesSantos/LibraryU/README.md

 ## Description

-LibraryU is an API that allows managing a book library.
-The API provides functionalities to register, update, delete, and query books by various criteria, such as name, author, ISBN, availability, etc.
+LibraryU is an API that allows managing a book library of a university.
+The API Books provides functionalities to register, update, delete, and query books by various criteria, such as name, author, ISBN, availability, etc.

 ## Requirements